sh4hrazad/bhoptimer/addons/sourcemod/configs/shavit-readme.txt

-shavit-replay.cfg is the configuration file used for the replay bot's name styling. shavit-sounds.cfg is the configuration file for timer sounds. shavit-styles.cfg is used to configure custom style settings for the server. shavit-zones.cfg is where you can choose your own zone sprites. comment the CS:S lines and uncomment the CS:GO lines if you need.
+shavit-replay.cfg is the configuration file used for the replay bot's name styling. shavit-sounds.cfg is the configuration file for timer sounds. shavit-styles.cfg is used to configure custom style settings for the server. shavit-zones.cfg is where you can choose your own zone sprites.